3 January 2018

 He called for more supervision on airport staff as one area in which the airport can improve.

-“Poor supervision, lackadaisical attitude and inadequate budgets have always been cited as the main reasons for poor maintenance (at the airport).
+“Poor supervision, lackadaisical attitude and inadequate budgets have always been cited as the main reasons for poor maintenance and international rankings (at the airport).

 “Supervisors must ensure their subordinates perform their duties as scheduled and according to standard operating procedure,” he said.